2020 in review

 I had rarely used food deliveries before 2020.
 But yes, I did it this time.
 My favorite dishes have been Tacos and Korean fried chicken.
 Also, many restaurants started take-away.
 I had never imagined taking out ramen before 2020.

 I kept drinking bubble tea.
 Dosha in Friedrichshain is my favorite in Berlin so far.
 In addition to authentic Taiwanese tea, they have waffles with Tapioca inside!

 Then, winter came.
 Even though warm bubble tea is nice, it became tedious to go out on the cold street to grab drinks.
-I finally got an entry-level espresso machine and a hand grinder.
+I finally bought an entry-level espresso machine and a hand grinder.
 My less educated taste is already satisfied with it.
-Let's see if I can make some latte art in 2021.
+Let’s see if I can make some latte art in 2021.

 I bought 42 books or so but finished only a few non-tech books.
 Much less than I thought.
 One was Into The Wild.
 The others were two volumes about fermented beans, natto in Japanese, around the world even though I’m scared of its smell and haven’t tried it yet.

 I want to read more in 2021.
 I will cut the time on social media and read books instead.
 If you want to see the progress and my ever-growing Tsundoku collection, here is my Goodreads account.